lenthus/Pentacle/README.md

 # MVP List

-Pentacle, a mail list wrapper designed to hold email clients, tied to specific users and integrating with AWS SES to send emails.
+Pentacle, a mail list wrapper designed to hold email clients, tied to specific users and integrating with SES to send emails.

 ## 1. New account creation, log in, log out, and guest/demo login